zzstefan/Multiscale-brain-aging/README.md

 This code was written by a single person as a research project.

 I am currently still in the process of setting-up / testing this repository and adding more comments here.
 If you encounter any bugs, please open a respective GitHub Issue; I will try my best to fix them in time!

+We developed a Matlab-based toolbox (pNet, https://github.com/YuncongMa/pNet) which can provide a user-friendly interface to perform personalized functional network computation using the same method.
+Please help testing and all feedbacks are welcomed.